2017 Mumbai Open

 The 2017 L&T Mumbai Open was a professional tennis tournament played on outdoor hard courts.
 It was the 2nd edition of the tournament overall, but the first in Mumbai, as the event made its debut in Pune in 2012 but was discontinued thereafter.
 It is part of the 2017 WTA 125K series.
-It took place between 20 November to 26 November 2017.
+It took place between 20 November and 26 November 2017.